Water Park of America: Ground level

 Below the slide tower was a wave pool, a lazy river, a swimming pool, a small pool with floating "logs" which children leapt across, a flow rider, two hot-tubs, and a children's area for smaller children.

 The wave pool was a tapered pool that started with a beach entry and became about five and a half feet deep.
 It was the beginning and end of the lazy river.
 The wave pool ran for ten minutes and was then turned off for five minutes to let the machine that produced the waves cool.

 The lazy river was three feet deep and made a circuit around the outer perimeter of the park.
 The lazy river was ridden on a one-person or two-person inner tube through “caves,” under bridges and waterfalls, and past pools.
 The ride ended in the wave pool.

 The swimming pool, also known as the "activity pool," was four feet deep.
 One end had four basketball hoops for games of water ball, the other end was for general swimming.

 Next to the swimming pool was a smaller pool that had floating cross-sections of “logs” attached to the floor of the pool like lily pads.
 Suspended above the pool was a cargo net for children to hold onto as they jumped from log to log.

 The flow rider was a shallow sheet of water, moving from 30–35 miles per hour, on which the rider could surf or "boogie-board".
 The water depth of the flow rider was 3 in.

 The park had two cave-pool themed hot tubs.

 The children’s playground area contained a playground with stairs that led to towers, cargo netting, and slides sitting in a few inches of warm water.
 At the top of the playground was a wooden bucket that filled with water.
 Once full, it dumped water on anyone below, resulting in laughter and excitement from the children.
 The children’s playground had three water slides.
 The playground contained numerous other water toys and devices.

 Life-vests

 The water park also provided free life-vests for children which could be brought as long as one was a Coast Guard approved flotation device.

 Northern Lights Arcade

 The Northern Lights Arcade was located between the entrance to the water park and the main lobby of the hotel.
 The arcade primarily consisted of redemption games.
-It included games such as Pac-Man and Pinball,z as well as newer games like Initial D, Maximum Tune, and Pump It Up.
+It included games such as Pac-Man, Pinball, Initial D, Maximum Tune, and Pump It Up.